 V. JUSTIFICATION

 Map Services hosted by the data steward allows for an increased ease of data sharing while allowing the data steward to control their data and keep it up-to-date.
-This ensures that agencies and the public have access to the most current data.
+This ensures that State agencies and the public have access to the most current data.

 Map Services are preferred, but alternatively, the Geodatabase or Shapefiles make the data available in a format that is easy to consume by State agencies and the public.

 This standard provides the direction to create a cooperative culture among state agencies that encourages responsible sharing of data through recommended data formats.
-Esri Map and Image Services are the preferred vector and raster data sharing formats because they can be easily kept up-to-date by the data stewards while also being readily accessible to state agencies and the public at all times.

 VI.
 TECHNICAL AND IMPLEMENTATION CONSIDERATIONS

-It is highly recommended that agencies create list serve notifications and have their data listed on INSIDE Idaho when new or updated spatial datasets become available.
+It is highly recommended that agencies create list serv notifications and have their data listed on INSIDE Idaho when new or updated spatial datasets become available.

 Agencies should work together to notify one another as to what data is available.
-The GIS community, through the Idaho Geospatial Council, should work together to determine the best method to accomplish this, such as the open data portals, list serve notifications and other methods yet to be determined.
+The GIS community, through the Idaho Geospatial Council, should work together to determine the best method to accomplish this, such as the open data portals, list serv notifications and other methods yet to be determined.

 VII.
 EMERGING TRENDS AND ARCHITECTURAL DIRECTIONS

 It is expected that Map Services available via cloud resources will continue to grow.
-Agencies should assess the spatial data they hold and move towards making more spatial data available via map services.
+Agencies should assess the spatial data they hold and move toward making more spatial data available via map services.

 VIII.
 PROCEDURE REFERENCES